-Approximately 20.1%, 21.5% and 21.6% of our total revenue was from sales outside of the United States for the years ended December 31, 2020, 2019, and 2018, respectively.
-We sell our products in 58 countries outside of the United States through our wholly owned subsidiary, distributors or directly to large "house" accounts.
+Approximately 22.2%, 20.1% and 21.5% of our total revenue was from sales outside of the United States for the years ended December 31, 2021, 2020, and 2019, respectively.
+We have sold our products in a total of 59 international countries or overseas regions outside of the United States through our wholly owned subsidiary, distributors or directly to large "house" accounts.
 In order to market our products in the European Union or other foreign jurisdictions, we must obtain and maintain separate regulatory approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies from country to country and can involve additional product testing.
 The time required to obtain approval abroad may be longer than the time required to obtain FDA clearance.

 For example, the European Union requires that manufacturers of medical devices obtain the right to bear the "CE" conformity marking which designates compliance with existing directives and standards regulating the design, manufacture and distribution of medical devices in member countries of the European Union.
-In 2017, the European Union adopted the EU Medical Device Regulation (Council Regulations 2017/745) which imposes stricter requirements for the marketing and sale of medical devices, including new clinical evaluation, quality system, and post-market surveillance requirements.
-The regulation has a three-year implementation period, with full application of the regulation to occur in May 2021 and will replace the existing directives on medical devices in the European Union.
-After May 2021, medical devices marketed in the European Union will require certification according to these new requirements, except that devices with valid CE certificates, issued pursuant to the Medical Device Directive before May 2021, including our oxygen therapy products with CE Marks issued under the Medical Device Directive, may be placed on the market until May 2024.
+In 2017, the European Union adopted the European Medical Device Regulation (Council Regulations 2017/745) which imposes stricter requirements for the marketing and sale of medical devices, including new clinical evaluation, quality system, and post-market surveillance requirements.
+The regulation had a three-year implementation period, with full application of the regulation occurring in May 2021 and replacing the pre-existing directives on medical devices in the European Union.
+Since May 2021, medical devices marketed in the European Union will require certification according to these new requirements, except that devices with valid CE certificates, issued pursuant to the Medical Device Directive before May 2021, including our oxygen therapy products with CE Marks issued under the Medical Device Directive, may be placed on the market until May 2024.
 Only medical devices that comply with certain conformity requirements of the Medical Device Directive are currently allowed to be marketed within the European Union and our products will be required to comply with the European Medical Device Regulation (MDR).
-New products that fail to be certified with the MDR by May 2021 may not be marketed or sold in the European Union.
-Similarly, existing products with CE Marks issued under the Medical Device Directive may not be placed on the market in the European Union after May 2024.
+New products that failed to be certified with the MDR by May 2021 may not be marketed or sold in the European Union.
+Similarly, existing products with CE Marks issued under the Medical Device Directive (MDD) may not be placed on the market in the European Union after May 2024.
+The extension of the existing certificates under the MDD or obtaining a new certificate under the MDR is required for continued marketing in the European Union after May 18, 2022.
+We are preparing the filing of the MDR submissions in the earlier part of 2022.

 The foreign regulatory approval process, including with respect to MDR, includes many of the risks associated with obtaining FDA clearance and we may not obtain foreign regulatory approvals on a timely basis, if at all.
-FDA clearance does not ensure approval by regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries.
+FDA clearance does not ensure approval by regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities.
 However, the failure to obtain clearance or approval in one jurisdiction may have a negative impact on our ability to obtain clearance or approval elsewhere.
 If we do not obtain or maintain necessary approvals to commercialize our products in markets outside the United States, we may be required to discontinue sales in those countries which would negatively affect our overall market penetration, revenues, results of operations and financial condition.